seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 And so, I take my leave, and thank you both.

 **GREMIO**
-Adieu, good neighbour.
+Adieu, good neighbor. ...

 *Exit BAPTISTA*

+...
 Now I fear thee not:
 Sirrah young gamester, your father were a fool
 To give thee all, and in his waning age
 Set foot under thy table: tut, a toy!